AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-sku-limits.md

 Use the following strategies to reduce the number of products (SKUs):

 - Minimize multipliers—
-  - Moving stores or websites reduces the multiplier.
+  - Consolidating websites reduces the multiplier.
 If you have 50,000 SKUs, ten Websites, and ten Customer Groups, the Effective Number of SKUs is 5 million.
 Removing five Customer Groups reduces the Effective SKUs to 2.5 million.
   - Use alternative product features for custom pricing to replace shared catalog and customer groups multipliers.
   - Both customer groups and shared catalog function as multipliers for the number of effective SKUs in a store.
 - Restructure the catalog—